 POSTSEASON AND NBA DRAFT

-In his 18 years as a coach at the collegiate level, Jones has helped 15 different teams into postseason play including eight into the NCAA tournament.
-He has also recruited and coached 15 different NBA Draft selections, including five first round picks.
+In his 20 years as a coach at the collegiate level (all under Seminole head coach Leonard Hamilton), Jones has helped 16 different teams into postseason play including eight into the NCAA tournament.
+He has also recruited and coached 15 different NBA Draft selections, including six first round picks.

-With 10 NBA Draft selections in the last 11 years, including three first round selections, Jones has helped Florida State become one of the top producers of NBA talent since his arrival in 2002.
-Florida State's three first round selections in the NBA Draft in the last eight seasons are nearly as many as Florida State produced during the decade of the 1990's (four) and nearly as many as were produced in the first 50 years of the program (six).
-Bernard James was the 33rd overall selection in the 2012 NBA Draft and has helped the Mavericks into the NBA Playoffs in both of his first two seasons.
+With 10 NBA Draft selections in the last 14 years, including four first round selections, Jones has helped Florida State become one of the top collegiate producers of NBA talent since his arrival in 2002.
+Florida State's four first round selections in the NBA Draft in the last 10 seasons is as many as Florida State produced during the decade of the 1990's (four) and nearly as many as were produced in the first 50 years of the program (six).
+Malik Beasley (19th overall selection in the 2016 NBA Draft by Denver) was the first ever one-and-done player in school history.
+Bernard James was the 33rd overall selection in the 2012 NBA Draft and has helped the Mavericks into the NBA Playoffs in each of his first three seasons.
 Chris Singleton was selected as the 18th overall selection in the 2011 NBA Draft and joined Al Thornton (14th overall selection in 2007) and Toney Douglas (29th overall selection in 2009) as recent first round draft picks.
 Singleton was a two-time ACC Defensive Player of the Year, Thornton was only the second NBA Draft Lottery selection in school history and Douglas was an All-ACC First Team selection as a senior.
 In the 2010 NBA Draft, Solomon Alabi and Ryan Reid became the first Seminole duo to be drafted in the same year since Doug Edwards and Sam Cassell were both chosen as first round selections in 1993.
-Tim Pickett, who earned All-America Honorable Mention and All-ACC First Team selection during his two-year career at Florida State, was a second round pick of the New Orleans Hornets in 2004, while Von Wafer was a second round pick of the Los Angeles Lakers in 2005.
+Tim Pickett, who earned All-America Honorable Mention and All-ACC First Team honors during his two year career at Florida State, was a second round pick of the New Orleans Hornets in 2004, while Von Wafer was a second round pick of the Los Angeles Lakers in 2005.
 Alexander Johnson was an All-ACC pick and was selected in the second round of the 2006 NBA draft by the Indiana Pacers.
-With eight draft selections since 2004, Florida State is ranked third in the ACC for total draft selections and total first round picks.
+With nine draft selections since 2004, Florida State tied for fourth in the ACC for total draft selections.
 The Seminoles were one of only two ACC teams to have at least one player drafted each year from 2004-07, and in 2010 were one of two ACC teams (Georgia Tech) to have two players selected in the same draft.

 BERNARD JAMES – FROM THE AIR FORCE TO THE NBA